 Join us to make a difference in the local community!

-You are cordially invited to join the 15th annual Day to Make a Difference (D2MAD).
+You are cordially invited to join the 16th annual Day to Make a Difference (D2MAD).
 This event offers Wellesley College students, alumnae, faculty, and staff the chance to participate in service projects in their communities.
-Due to the overwhelming success over the past fourteen years, we are pleased to continue Wellesley's rich tradition of service and citizenship.
+Due to the overwhelming success over the past years, we are pleased to continue Wellesley's rich tradition of service and citizenship.

 2015 Service Projects